Operator representation of spatiotemporal quantum correlations: Example for qutrits

 An immediate question arises based on our study of the qutrit system.
 Namely, for arbitrary dimension, does there always exist an \emph{orthonormal} basis of light-touch observables?
 This no longer seems related to the standard SIC-POVM problem, for which a coincidence seems to have occurred for qutrits.
 Nevertheless, the construction of orthonormal bases of light-touch observables does seem to be related to inner products of vectors in the special case where the light-touch observables are of the form $P-P^{\perp}$, with either $P$ or $P^{\perp}$ having rank $1$.
-Another question is if there exist other bases of observables for which an analogous $R(\rho,\map{E})$ can be constructed and defines a quantum state over time satisfying a reasonably large subset of the axioms from Refs.~\cites{FuPa22,FuPa22a}.
-Such a state over time cannot, in general, be given by the expression~\eqref{eq:PDMqutritSB}, and therefore it cannot satisfy the characterizing properties of Refs.~\cites{LiNg23,PFBC23}.
-Nevertheless, for the purposes of allowing measurements besides light-touch observables in analyzing spatiotemporal correlations, it would seem important to explore such possibilities.
+A second direction of inquiry concerns the extension of our results to infinite-dimensional quantum systems.
+Yet another question is if there exist other bases of observables for which an analogous $R(\rho,\map{E})$ can be constructed and defines a quantum state over time satisfying a subset of the axioms from Refs.~\cites{FuPa22,FuPa22a}.
+Such a state over time cannot, in general, be given by the expression $\frac{1}{2}\big\{\rho\otimes\mathds{1}_{\Alg{B}},\Jamiol[\map{E}]\big\}$, and therefore it cannot satisfy the characterizing properties of Refs.~\cites{LiNg23,PFBC23}.
+Nevertheless, for the purposes of allowing measurements besides light-touch observables, it is important to explore such possibilities for analyzing spatiotemporal correlations.